Foursails/aurelia-plus/README.md

   - '<=': Matches properties that evaluate to <= searchTerm in JavaScript.
   - '<': Matches properties that evaluate to < searchTerm in JavaScript.
   - '==': Matches properties that evaluate to == searchTerm in JavaScript.
-  - (value, item): boolean: If a function is passed, then it is applied to the value and each item.
+  - (value, item) => boolean: If a function is passed, then it is applied to the value and each item.
 If it returns true the item is considered a match.

 Full documentation: https://github.com/Foursails/bouncer/blob/master/README.md